 GK: Harald Schumacher (West Germany)

 For all the controversy of his infamous foul on Patrick Battiston in the 1982 FIFA World Cup semi-final, Schumacher never let the negative publicity affect him.
 A worthy successor to Sepp Maier, he was a winner and ever present in his first major finals, the 1980 UEFA European Championship.
 West Germany made a disappointing defence in 1984 but Schumacher performed heroically, a memorable last-minute save securing a 2-1 win against Romania.
-A beaten World Cup finalist in 1982 and 1986, in 1987 his outspoken biography, Anpfiff, brought an end to his 15-year association with 1.
-FC Köln and his 76-cap international career.
+A beaten World Cup finalist in 1982 and 1986, he issued an outspoken biography, Anpfiff, in 1987 that brought an end to his 15-year association with Köln and his 76-cap international career.

 DF: João Pinto (Portugal)

-A legendary right-back and one-club man who spent 16 years at FC Porto, João Pinto first came to prominence for his country at the 1984 UEFA European Championship.
+A legendary right-back and one-club man who spent 16 years at Porto, João Pinto first came to prominence for his country at the 1984 UEFA European Championship.
 Capped six times prior to the tournament, he was as adventurous going forward as he was resilient in defence.
 There would be only one other major tournament appearance in his 70-cap career (42 as captain) – a disappointing 1986 FIFA World Cup – but at club level Pinto repeatedly hit the heights.
 He won nine league titles and four Portuguese Cups and was skipper in the 1987 European Champion Clubs' Cup final as Porto beat Bayern München 2-1.

 DF: Karlheinz Förster (West Germany)

 The younger of two brothers in West Germany's EURO '80-winning squad, Karlheinz outshine older sibling Bernd throughout a career that brought recognition as one of the world's most irrepressible central defenders.
 Aged 21, Förster neutralised Belgian dangerman Jan Ceulemans in the EURO '80 final to round off an exceptional championship.
 He accumulated 81 international caps, twice finishing a FIFA World Cup runner-up.
 A Bundesliga champion with Stuttgart in 1984, Förster left for Marseille in 1986 and retired in style after winning the French double in 1990.